react-epfl/graasp-developers/source/index.html.md

 You can update a specific `AppInstance` by performing a `PATCH` request and including the updated parts of the `AppInstance` inside the request's body.
-For clients, the most important part to consider is what is placed inside the `state` key, which is how clients handle the state of an `AppInstance` that they want to persist.
+For clients, the most important part to consider is what is placed inside the `data` key, which is how clients handle the state of an `AppInstance` that they want to persist.

 <aside class="warning">
-  If you do not pass the <strong>full</strong> state, you will override the <code>AppInstance</code>
+  If you do not pass the <strong>full</strong> data, you will override the <code>AppInstance</code>
-  state <strong>without</strong> the ommitted information.
+  data <strong>without</strong> the ommitted information.
 </aside>

 ## Delete